Birmingham Multi-Agency Safeguarding Hub (MASH) - 0121 303 1888

 One of the challenges of the development of the MASH has been ensuring that it sits in perfect harmony with ‘Right Services Right Time’ needs model (click here), and to ensuring it interacts effectively with Family Support & Safeguarding Hubs and the development of integrated services at a local level.

-The key determination in this is that MASH is there to respond to ALL Additional Needs and Complex/Significant Needs as described in ‘Right Services Right Time’ (click here).
+The key determination in this is that MASH is there to respond to complex/significant Needs as described in ‘Right Services Right Time’ (click here).

 MASH Success Criteria